← Home

 How Islamic inheritance works

-- If the fixed shares add up to more than the whole estate, ʿawl is applied: every share is reduced proportionally.
+- Whatever remains after the fixed shares is the residue (ʿaṣaba), taken by the nearest male-line relatives.
+If the fixed shares add up to more than the whole estate, ʿawl is applied and every share is reduced proportionally.

-- If there is a surplus and no residuary heir, radd returns it to the fixed-share heirs in proportion to their shares — the spouse is excluded from the return.
+- If there is a surplus and no residuary heir, radd returns it to the fixed-share heirs in proportion to their shares, the spouse is excluded from the return.

 Frequently asked questions